mikhael-oo/testimonials-grid-section-main/README.md

 ### What I learned

-This project served as anb introductyion to CSS Grid.
-It wasit atught me how to lay a page out using a combination of CSS Grid and Flexbox.
+This project served as an introduction to CSS Grid.
+It taught me how to lay a page out using a combination of CSS Grid and Flexbox.
 I also realized I still have a lot to learn when it comes to CSS Grid.

-To see how you can add code snippets, see below:

 ```css
 main {